PSMF Cabbage Dumplings

 Directions

-• Combine pork, one green onion, garlic, ginger, cilantro, one tablespoon soy sauce, and one teaspoon sesame oil in a medium bowl.
+• Combine pork, one green onion, garlic, ginger, cilantro, one tablespoon of soy sauce, and one teaspoon of sesame oil in a medium bowl.
 Add egg and mix until just combined.

 • In a large pot of boiling salted water, blanch cabbage leaves until tender, about 1 minute.